ThomasBury/AceBet/README.md

 The model loading is executed through the `load_model` function, extracting the most recent model stored within a specified directory.
 Subsequently, the `make_prediction` function orchestrates the entire prediction procedure, from data loading to querying and prediction.

 When executed independently, this segment demonstrates the prediction process for a specific match scenario.
 A test case is provided as a prototype, encapsulating the envisioned application's functionality.
 The printed result offers insights into Player 1's winning probability, a key facet of AceBet's capabilities.
 As the project advances towards production, further optimizations and scalability considerations are anticipated to enhance the prediction engine's accuracy and reliability.

+## CI/CD using github actions

+### Build docker image

+The GitHub Actions workflow named "docker" is designed to automate the build and deployment process of a Docker container for the main application.
+It is triggered whenever changes are pushed to the "main" branch of the repository.
+This workflow runs on the latest version of Ubuntu and consists of several steps:

+1. **Checkout**: This step checks out the latest code from the repository using the `actions/checkout` action.
+2. **Login to Docker Hub**: Here, the workflow logs in to Docker Hub using the provided Docker Hub username and token stored in GitHub secrets.
+This authentication is necessary for pushing the Docker image to Docker Hub.
+3. **Set up Docker Buildx**: This step sets up Docker Buildx, an extension for Docker that provides advanced build capabilities.
+It ensures that the workflow is ready for building Docker images efficiently.
+4. **Build and push**: In this final step, the workflow builds a Docker image based on the specified Dockerfile in the repository's root directory.
+It then pushes the built image to Docker Hub with the specified tag.
+The tag often includes the Docker Hub username and a version identifier, in this case, "latest."

+### Unit tests automation

+This GitHub Actions workflow is designed for running unit tests using Pytest in a Python project.
+Here's a brief explanation of each section:

+1. **Workflow Name and Trigger**: This workflow is named "Run Unit Test via Pytest," and it's triggered on every push event to the repository.
+2. **Jobs**: The workflow consists of a single job named "build," which runs on the latest version of the Ubuntu operating system.
+3. **Python Version Matrix**: The `strategy` section defines a matrix of Python versions to test against.
+In this case, it specifies Python 3.10 as the target version.
+4. **Steps**:
+   - **Checkout**: This step checks out the source code from the repository using the `actions/checkout` action.
+   - **Set up Python**: It sets up the specified Python version from the matrix using the `actions/setup-python` action.
+   - **Install Dependencies**: This step upgrades `pip` and installs project dependencies from `requirements.txt` if the file exists.
+   - **Lint with Ruff**: It installs the `ruff` linter tool and runs it on the codebase, formatting it in GitHub style.
+It continues execution even if there are linting errors (specified by `continue-on-error: true`).
+   - **Test with Pytest**: This step upgrades `pip`, installs test dependencies, and then runs Pytest with verbose and silent modes (`-v -s`).
+This command is used for running unit tests.
+   - **Generate Coverage Report**: Finally, this step generates a test coverage report using the `coverage` tool.